 Each year participating high schools nominate junior students who best exemplify the qualities of leadership.
 These students excel academically and are involved in multiple activities.
 Once nominated, students apply for consideration as a DAYLC Youth Leader.

-The top 100 DAYLC Youth Leaders are invited to attend leadership workshops sponsored by Clarke University and the University of Dubuque.
-These workshops, provide an excellent opportunity for each individual to evaluate and develop their communication skills, leadership styles, self-esteem, and team-building skills.
-The workshops prepare participants for future leadership roles.
-DAYLC Youth Leaders are also invited to attend a question and answer panel discussion, held in July, with accomplished leaders in our community.
+The top 100 DAYLC Youth Leaders are invited to attend a leadership workshop sponsored by the University of Dubuque.
+The workshop provides an excellent opportunity for each individual to evaluate and develop their communication skills, leadership styles, self-esteem, and team-building skills.
+It also prepares participants for future leadership roles.
+DAYLC Youth Leaders are also invited to attend a question and answer panel discussion, held during the summer, with accomplished leaders in our community.

 The top 100 Youth Leaders’ photos are included in a multimedia presentation to honor the students at an assembly for students, parents, and guests at the University of Dubuque.
 Their photos are also included in a photo display exhibited on our website.

 In addition to the Youth Salute and the Leadership workshop, each Youth Leader is considered for a scholarship.
 These scholarships range from $100 to $1,000.